-Students who wish to enter the Honors Program (or to take individual honors courses or contracts without entering the program) shall:
+Students who wish to enter the Honors Program shall:

-• Have completed English 10S with a grade of A or B, OR have completed English 21LS or 30LS with a grade of A, OR have received a score of 4 or 5 on the Advanced Placement English exam.
-(New students may fulfill the English 10S requirement during their first semester in the program); and

-• Have fulfilled at least one of the following requirements:

-1) High School GPA of 3.25 or higher; or

-- 2) College GPA of 3.25 or higher with a minimum of 12 degree applicable units; or - Have a Letter of Recommendation from a faculty member and a Personal Essay, plus be approved by the Honors Program Board.
+- Have completed English 100 with a grade of A or B, OR have completed English 221 or 230 with a grade of A, OR have received a score of 4 or 5 on the Advanced Placement English exam.
+(New students may fulfill the English 100 requirement during their first semester in the program); and - Have fulfilled at least one of the following requirements: - 1) High School GPA of 3.25 or higher; or - 2) College GPA of 3.25 or higher with a minimum of 12 degree applicable units; or - 3) Have a Letter of Recommendation from a faculty member and a Personal Essay, plus be approved by the Honors Program Board.

 For further information or program applications contact Jennifer Saito, Honors Program Director at (925) 439-2181 ext.
-3369.
+3369 or jsaito@losmedanos.edu